Stryxin/dnd5edark-foundryvtt/README.md

 This module overwrites the styling (CSS) of the official 5e sheet that comes with dnd5e system for foundry.
 * All the same functionality, just different color scheme.

+## Changelog:

+v1.0.2
+- Added support for BetterNPCSheets by Felix
+- You can now choose between Default and Dark Mode sheet per Actor and Item

+Known Issues:
+- Breaks compatibility with BetterRolls :(

 ## Installation
 1. Copy this link and use it in Foundrys Module Manager to install the Module